marcozeller/packlist_manager/README.md

   * Show a Pack in Database with included Packs
   * Modify a Pack in Database with included Packs
   * Make it possible for the Database to be imported and converted for future releases
+  * Fast (rewritten) tests for all the functionalities

 * Add Security Constraints (e.g. no including loops) on DB-Level and User-Level
 * Add NeedToBuy function